isomerpages/gb-assist/pages/solutionrepo/solution123.md

 ### Description

 The equipment using sensors to detect and compacts materials automatically to facilitate the transportation of the materials.

-### Details of Solution
+### Packages Available

 N.A.